beardedboy/Grid/README.md

 <hr>

-##Issues to fix
+##Features / Issues to fix

-The current list of ongoing issues to fix are:
+The current list of ongoing issues to fix or new features to add are:

-<ul><li>Set up offset classes using a SCSS loop so that they can factor in the $columns variable ( Currently offset classes are declared manually with CSS ) to adapt to changes in column amounts.</li></ul>
+<ul><li>Set up offset classes using a SCSS loop so that they can factor in the $columns variable ( Currently offset classes are declared manually with CSS ) to adapt to changes in column amounts.</li>
+<li>Create IE targeted CSS to account for lack of IE6-8 support so user can then decide either to use a css only method or JS method ( Using Selectivizr or equivalent ) to add support</li></ul>